himanshu8900/HacktoberfestCode/README.md

 ## How to test on android device
 * Run ionic serve --devapp to run the app on an android device
 * Download devapp app available on playstore
+* Connect your development machine and android device to same network